Elizabeth Martha Brown: Dorchester Prison mosaic

 It was the digging of Brown's grave within the Dorchester Prison precinct that led to the discovery of a mosaic from a Roman town house.
 Two years later it was re-exposed during the burial of James Searle, it was then laid into the floor of the prison chapel.
 It was moved to Dorset Museum in 1885 and can now be viewed on the wall of the stairs leading to the library.

 In popular culture

 A Dorset-based company, Angel Exit Theatre, produced a play called The Ballad of Martha Brown based on the life and times of Martha Brown.
 The play premiered at Deverills Festival in Wiltshire on 3 May 2014 and continued on a tour of the South West and South East.
 In September – October 2015 it again toured the UK.

 In 1995, Australian band The Lucksmiths released the track "Thomas & Martha" based on Thomas Hardy's recollections of the event.

 The case was re-examined in the BBC programme Murder, Mystery and My Family (series 4, episode 9).

+Brown was Featured on Lucy Worsley's Lady Killers in January 2026.